Commitment To Justice

 • Violations of a protective order

-Cases involving domestic violence can be emotionally charged.
-They may require some serious research and investigation in order to clarify the facts of the case.
-You can depend on the skilled criminal defense attorney at Hayes Law Office to help safeguard your rights throughout this process.
+Defending against domestic violence requires serious research and investigation, and attention to the facts of the case.
+Similarly, each case is unique.
+Your lawyer must have the experience to know how to look at the details.
+Depend on the skilled criminal defense attorney at Hayes Law Office to help you to safeguard your rights.

 What is domestic violence in Indiana?

-Indiana defines domestic violence as a crime or act of physical violence against a current or former intimate partner.
-The relationship or former relationship between the alleged perpetrator and victim is key.
-Domestic violence may take place between spouses, ex-spouses, boyfriends, girlfriends, exes and couples living together as spouses.
+Indiana defines domestic violence as a crime or act of physical violence against a current or former family member, household member or intimate partner.
+The relationship or former relationship between the accused and victim is key.
+Relationships are defined broadly.
+The statute identifies a range that includes family members, household members, spouses, ex-spouses, boyfriends, girlfriends, exes and couples living together as spouses.

 What is a stalking charge in Indiana?

 Under Indiana’s Criminal Code, stalking is two or more repeated incidents that cause emotional distress to the victim.
-Stalking can include:
+Stalking allegations include:

 • Contacting someone in person